Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 <mark style="background: #FF5582A6;">Protocol/Protocol Entity:</mark> A software module that performs one sub-task such as: frame transmission/reception etc.

-<mark style="background: #FF5582A6;">Protocol suites/stack:</mark> A number of such software modules that work together to perform all of the tasks required to enable two hosts communicate.
+<mark style="background: #FF5582A6;">Protocol suites/stack:</mark> A number of such software modules that work together to perform all of the tasks required to enable two hosts to communicate.

-<mark style="background: #FF5582A6;">Protocol Architectures/Model:</mark> A model by which we can categorize or view the different protocol layers.
+<mark style="background: #FF5582A6;">Protocol Architectures/Model:</mark> A model by which we can categorise or view the different protocol layers.

 The OSI model deals with connecting open systems, i.e. systems that are open for communication with other systems regardless of who built them or how they were manufactured.